mhsendur/ChatGPT-Grade-Predictor/README.md

 9. Removing words that include less than 3 characters or more than 25 characters (Unnecessarily short or long words were not preserved due to their irrelevancy in the analysis)
 10. Removing user data with less than 5 prompts

+After this procedure of preprocessing, we then have moved on to work on feature engineering.

 ### B. Feature Engineering:

+In the feature engineering part of the project, we have worked on producing creative, and effective features that aimed to better predict the scores for the homework.
+These features that were developed and use to predict scores can be categorised as below.

 1. **Sentiment Analysis:**

 - **Emotion Analysis (disgust, fear, joy, sadness, surprise, trust, anticipation, positive, negative):** Utilizing tools for automated sentiment analysis to determine the emotional tone of user messages.
-Our hypothesis was to find a link between negative emotions such as disgust, sadness and fear and being confused or frustrated, which will have an effect on the grade of the homeworks.
+Our hypothesis was to find a link between negative emotions such as disgust, sadness and fear and being confused or frustrated, which will affect the grade of the homework.
 - - **Polarity and Subjectivity Scores (total\_subjectivity, avg\_subjectivity, total\_polarity, avg\_ polarity):** Quantifying the sentiment of user messages in terms of positivity/negativity (polarity) and objectivity/subjectivity.
 TextBlob library is used and insights about the overall sentiment and subjectivity of user interactions are provided.
-- **Friendliness Level:** Average friendliness of the users were assessed by analyzing greetings and polite expressions.
-We assumed a more friendlier tone could change the effectiveness of ChatGPT's tendency to solve questions.
+- **Friendliness Level:** Average friendliness of the users was assessed by analyzing greetings and polite expressions.
+We assumed a friendlier tone could change the effectiveness of ChatGPT's tendency to solve questions.
 The mean vector of these words is computed using the Word2Vec model, resulting in a vector representation of "friendliness".
 The friendliness score is calculated by measuring the cosine similarity between the user text vector and the predefined "friendly" vector.
-We ended up deleting this feature because it did not improve the model and dowloaded 1.5 GB everytime the cell ran.
+We ended up deleting this feature because it did not improve the model and downloaded 1.5 GB every time the cell ran.

 2. **User Interaction Patterns and Language Use:**